rgbque/koroxyz/README.md

 ### **Who owns this project?**

-KoroXYZ is currently maintained by **Lapis**.
+KoroGold++ [KoroXYZ] is currently maintained by **Lapis**.

 ### **How long will this project be supported?**

 There’s no set end date.
-The plan is to keep supporting KoroXYZ as long as the Korone project itself remains active.
+The plan is to keep supporting KoroGold++ [KoroXYZ] and keep updating it as long as the Korone project itself remains active.

 ---